GustavoVenturelli/gus/content/wp/synth/index.md

 # Summary.
 An optional shortened abstract.
 summary: "What is Bolsonaro’s effect on Brazilian democratic backsliding?
 What if he was not elected?
 This chapter uses the synthetic control method to show that despite being a symptom and continuer of Brazilian democratic erosion, Bolsonaro is not the baseline of the episode.
 Dilma Rousseff’s impeachment has a previous and greater causal effect in undermining democratic institutions in the country, proving that when misused, impeachment can harm democracy."

-tags: ["Brazil", "Populism", "Supervised Machine Learning", "BERTimbau", "Social Media"]
+tags: ["Brazil", "Democratic Backsliding", "Populism", "Impeachment", "Synthetic Control Method"]
 categories: []
 featured: true